unoplatform/uno/doc/blog/201808-UnoUnderTheHoodButton.md

-# How Uno implements views
+# Pushing the right buttons: How Uno implements views

 In a [previous article](./201808-UnoUnderTheHoodIntro.md), I outlined the three main jobs of the [Uno Platform](https://platform.uno/) in order to run a UWP app on iOS, Android, and in the browser: